New Version Available

 ### CLAUDE.md Scaling for Large Projects

-If the project has **fewer than 5 major domains**: use a single CLAUDE.md.
+If **fewer than 5 major domains**: use a single CLAUDE.md.

-If the project has **5+ major domains**: split into domain-specific files to prevent token waste:
+If **5+ major domains**: split into domain-specific files:

 - `CLAUDE-BACKEND.md` — API design, database schema, auth flows